SJGowen/Connect456/README.md

 ﻿# Connect456

 Connect456 is a Blazor-based web application for playing a Connect Four-style game.
-The game allows two players to take turns dropping colored pieces into a vertical grid, with the goal of getting four pieces in a row horizontally, vertically, or diagonally.
+The game allows two players to take turns dropping colored pieces into a vertical grid, with the goal of getting four, five or six pieces in a row horizontally, vertically, or diagonally.

 ## Features